JuliaOpt/MathProgBase.jl/doc/lpqcqp.rst

 .. function:: delconstrs!(m::AbstractLinearQuadraticModel, idxs)

-    Removes the constraints with indexes in the vector idxs.
+    Removes the constraints with indexes in the vector idxs.The remaing constraints in the model are renumbered.
+Let, for example, before deletion there be six constraints p, q, r, s, t, u with ordinal numbers 1, 2, 3, 4, 5, 6, and let constraints p, q, s have been deleted.
+Then after deletion the remaining constraints r, t, u are assigned new ordinal numbers 1, 2, 3.

 .. function:: chgcoeffs!(m::AbstractLinearQuadraticModel, cidxs, vidxs, val)